 Ayo began the deaconate process in the Diocese of Northwest Texas, and continued it in our diocese; he was ordained at St. Martin’s on December 18, 2017.
 “Overall it is about giving gratitude to the Almighty for his merciful blessings and his grace.”

-We are blessed to have Ayo continue ministry and service at our church; we will see him continue to lead in our worship, along with the Rev. Scot McComas and the Rev. Christopher Thomas, and to work among us.
+We are blessed to have Ayo continue ministry and service at our church; we will see him continue to lead in our worship, and to work among us.